 Fair go for farmers: time for a dairy levy?

-“Farmers have been hit hard by the impacts of drought, bushfires and high production costs,” says Australian Dairy Farmers chief executive David Inall.
-“The price farmers pay for energy, and water and fodder for their cows remains high, but the retail price for their milk has stayed stubbornly low for almost a decade.”
+“Farmers have been hit hard by drought, bushfires and high production costs,” says Australian Dairy Farmers CEO David Inall.
+“The price farmers pay for energy, water and fodder is high.
+But the retail price for their milk has stayed stubbornly low for a decade.”

-“We lost nearly 500 dairy farms in one year between 2017/18 and 2018/19 and since 2011, we have lost more than 1500,” he says.
-“Since 2011, the average profit for a dairy farm in Australia has been $41,553 per annum.
-If we are to stop farm exits and hardship, then retailers need to increase the price of their store brand retail fresh milk to $1.50 per litre with the increase going back to farmers via their processors.”
+“We lost nearly 500 dairy farms in one year between 2017/18 and 2018/19,” he says.
+“Since 2011, we have lost more than 1500.
+And since 2011, the average profit for a dairy farm in Australia has been $41,553 per annum.
+If we are to stop farm exits and hardship, retailers need to increase the price of their store brand retail fresh milk to $1.50 per litre.
+With the increase going back to farmers via their processors.”

-Federal Agriculture Minister David Littleproud has called for a voluntary levy to support dairy farmers, arguing that it would allow the market to respond, with consumers being able to make purchasing decisions that could benefit farmers.
+Federal Agriculture Minister David Littleproud has called for a voluntary dairy levy to support dairy farmers.
+He argues that it would allow the market to respond.
+Consumers could make purchasing decisions that could benefit farmers.

 A dairy levy is not a new idea.
-In 1999, the Howard Government introduced the Dairy Adjustment Levy of 11 cents per litre on consumers of products marketed as dairy beverages.
+In 1999, the Howard Government introduced the Dairy Adjustment Levy of 11 cents per litre.
 This levy ran for more than eight years.
 The recent “drought levy” was also shown to be effective in providing support to dairy farmers

 “During COVID-19, supermarkets have been one of few industries to prosper.
 There’s an opportunity for them to rebuild trust and ensure more money gets into dairy farmers’ pockets.
 Dairy farmers don’t want charity – they just want to play on an even playing field.”